-Know what you’re signing up for with appearance-grade treated lumber
+Know what you’re signing up for with non-incised treated lumber

 It’s important to remember the limited lifetime warranty for pressure-treated lumber only protects against rot, decay, and termite damage.
 Should your pressure-treated lumber have issues in the future with rot or termites, you'll be eligible to file a warranty claim to receive replacement material.
 Labor is not included in the warranty and it requires that any cuts or holes made in the field are properly treated.

 It can be easy to think that behaviors like splitting, checking, warping, and twisting should be included in the warranty for pressure-treated lumber.
 The fact is, they are not.
 Wood is prone to these types of behaviors, and depending on the species of lumber, some can be more severe than others.
 In the state of Washington, a large percentage of pressure-treated lumber is made using western hemlock.
 (If you've ever seen untreated hemlock lumber on a job site after it’s been exposed to the elements, you’ll know what I'm talking about.)
 If moisture is introduced to the wood through the treating process, there's an elevated risk of wood movement.

 So, having knowledge of this dilemma, how should one proceed in a way that helps to minimize the effects of the weathering process?
 Although you might be tempted to wait until the project is finished, in this case, it's recommended that you apply the protective finish at the end of each day during the construction process.
 The recommended product is Wolman RainCoat (clear, oil-based) Water Repellant.